samdenty/gqless/README.md

 ---

-Head on over to [gqless.com](https://gqless.com), to explore the features and documentation.
+Head over to [gqless.com](https://gqless.com), to explore features and documentation.

 ---